City

 What are the best neighborhoods in Erie, PA?

-Finally, the North Park neighborhood is ideal for those who enjoy outdoor activities.
-It is close to Presque Isle State Park, which offers hiking, biking, and beach activities.
-The neighborhood has a mix of housing options and is close to downtown Erie, making it easy to get to work.
+Finally, the North Park neighborhood is a great choice for those who enjoy outdoor activities.
+It is close to Presque Isle State Park, which offers plenty of opportunities for hiking, biking, and other recreational activities.
+This neighborhood also features a mix of housing options and is close to downtown Erie.

 Continue to Salaries in Erie, PA